 Finally, the work of CMF as a charity is monitored in a very professional way by its Board of Governors and Trustees.
 This includes Qona herself and three others:

-Bart Peerless, a solicitor with the City firm of Charles Russell LLP, (who acts for many charities and is a trustee of several, with a focus on education and music,) about the practicalities of setting up a charity.
+Bart Peerless, a solicitor with the City firm of Charles Russell LLP.
+He acts for many charities and is a trustee of several that focus on education and music.
+He brings a wealth of experience in the practicalities of setting up and sustaining a charity.